thelfer/tfel/docs/web/associated-projects.md

 ![](img/AMITEX_FFTP_sig1.png "Polycrystals computation based on FFT")

-`AMITEX_FFTP` is a massively parallel mechanical solver based on the Fast-Fourier Transform developped by `CEA`:
+`AMITEX_FFTP` is a massively parallel mechanical solver based on the Fast-Fourier Transform developed by `CEA`:
 <https://amitexfftp.github.io/AMITEX/>

 The interface to this solver is described on [this page](amitex.html).